kubecost/docs/multi-cloud.md

 "aws": []
 }
 ```
-This Configuration supports multiple configuration per cloud provider simply add any number cloud configuration objects to their respective arrays in the JSON file.
-The structure and required values for the configuration objects for each cloud provider is described below.
+This Configuration supports multiple configurations per cloud provider simply add any number of cloud configuration objects to their respective arrays in the JSON file.
+The structure and required values for the configuration objects for each cloud provider are described below.
 Once you have filled in the configuration object use the command
 ```
 kubectl create secret generic <SECRET_NAME> --from-file=cloud-integration.json -n kubecost